JoshMagnotta/SchoolPlanner/README.md

-# School Planner
+## School Planner
+Desktop application for students to keep track of upcoming assignments & exams.

+## Tech/framework used
-Tracker for upcoming Assignments and Exams.
-Built with Java & JavaFX
+Java & JavaFX

-Data has already been loaded via CSV files.